 When discussing the relationship between female sexual pleasure and violence in the past I’ve found myself feeling worried that challenging the healthiness of desires that exist outside of my personal experience will lead me to come across as prudish, ignorant, and judgemental of others; or worse, non-feminist.
 After reading more about it, though, I’ve realised that my concerns aren’t as naive or misplaced as I feared.
 As Tarzia states, there is a disparity between liberal feminism’s ongoing fight to eradicate sexual violence against women, and its acceptance of degrading sexual practices and experiences as long as they are ‘chosen’ and not unwillingly imposed.
 This is, of course, an incredibly complex subject to broach, but I strongly believe that it deserves our attention.

-The idea that degrading sexual or sex-related experiences can be consented to by women within a patriarchal society is, without doubt, highly paradoxical, and can be further explored when considered in relation to the porn and glamour industries.
+The idea that degrading sexual or sex-related experiences can be consented to by women within a patriarchal society is, without doubt, highly paradoxical.
+It’s also something that can be further explored when considered in relation to the porn and glamour industries.
 During a discussion about the proposed discontinuation of Page 3 in The Sun newspaper a few years ago, my partner at the time argued that because the models had chosen to work within the glamour industry their portrayal in the feature wasn’t sexist or degrading.
 Scrapping Page 3 altogether, he suggested, would pose worrying censorship issues for our publishing industry.

 It’s hard to ignore the possibility that our sexual fantasies, behaviours and choices may have been subject to patriarchal influence.